 - Do landlords have to allow for a grace period for paying rent before charging late fees?

 No. There is no New Mexico law requiring a grace period before assessing late fees.

 - Can landlords charge application fees?

 Yes.
 There is no New Mexico law forbidding application fees or limiting the amount that landlords can charge.

 - Are landlords required to provide tenants with notice of rent increases?

 Yes.
 An owner may increase the rent payable by the resident in a month-to-month residency by providing written notice to the resident of the proposed increase at least thirty days.
+In the case of a periodic residency of less than one month, written notice shall be provided at least one rental period in advance of the first rental payment to be increased.
 (N.M.
 Stat.
 Ann. § 47-8-15(F))